 Payment due Sept.
+8 (returning students Sept.
+9), 1986

+Tuition \$ 150.00

-9 (returning students Sept.
-10), 1985 Board and lodging ,285
+Board and lodging \$ 1,345.00

-Caution, laboratory, and key deposit \$ 40
+Caution, laboratory, and key deposit \$ 45.00

-Students' Council and athletics \$ 70
+Students' Council and athletics \$ 75.50

-Medical fee and Insurance \$ 14
+Medical fee and insurance \$ 15.00

-\$1 ,409
+\$ 1,630.50

-Books (estimated) \$ 150
+Books (estimated) \$ 250.00

-Payment due January 6, 1986
+Payment due January 5, 1987

+Tuition \$ 150.00

-Board and lodging \$1 ,360
+Board and lodging \$ 1,430.00

-Books (estimated) \$ 150
+Books (estimated) \$ 250.00

-The United Students' Council has approved a fee of \$14 for the Medical Services Fund, to be collected from all students at the time of registration.
-The fund provides nonprescription drugs and other supplies for the infirmary.
+The United Students' Council has approved a fee of \$15 for the Medical Services Fund, to be collected from all students at the time of registration.
+The fund provides nonprescription drugs and other supplies for the infirmary and student insurance.
 It will not provide for prescription drugs, hospitalization, or operations.
 All doctors' services will be requested by the College Health Service.

 Except for health or other compelling compassionate reasons, students who withdraw after three weeks from the commencement of classes will receive no refund of the tuition fee.
 The amount of the refund for students who withdraw within those three weeks will be 75% of the total tuition fee for a student who withdraws during the first week of classes, 50% for a student who withdraws during the second week, and 25% for a student who withdraws during the third week.
 Students who withdraw after the first two weeks of the term will receive a refund of the balance of their payment for board, but no part of their payment for room rent.
-(The rate for room rent is \$27 per week.)
+(The rate for room rent is \$32.50 per week.)